 Triomphe was not always played in partnerships.
 In La maison académique 1777 (Amsterdam), it is a round game (defined below) for three to seven players, with five the best number, using the shortened pack of 32 cards, or 36 when six or seven took part.
 The penultimate card is turned for trump, and the last card is known as la curieuse: if everyone passes, the curieuse is turned up and there is another round of bidding to play with its suit as trump.
 The bidder wins by taking either three tricks, or, if no one else does so, the first two in succession.
 This version exhibits "strict" rules of trick-play (follow suit if possible, otherwise trump and overtrump if possible, otherwise play any card), as in Ecarté.
 The latter, a high-class club and casino game popular in France from about 1840, is essentially two-player Triomphe with extended "pillaging" and, as such, probably goes back to the early 17th century, perhaps further.

-The adoption of bidding into Triomphe occurred during the 17th century to produce a game called at first l'Homme ("Man") and subsequently la Bête (German Labet, Dutch LaBate, English "Beast").
+The adoption of bidding into Triomphe occurred during the 17th century to produce a game called at first l'Homme ("Man") and subsequently la Bête (German Labet, Dutch LaBate, English Beast).
 The former title shows its origin to lie with the 16th-century Spanish game of Hombre (English and French Ombre).
 Anyone who undertook to win three tricks thereby became "the Man" or lone bidder.
-He could be challenged by the announcement "Contre", and in the event of failure was then no longer a "man" (homme) but a "beast" (bête), and, being beasted, had to pay a double stake or "bête," whence the name of the game.
+He could be challenged by the announcement "Contre", and in the event of failure was then no longer a "man" (homme) but a "beast" (bête), and, being beasted, or bested - not unusually, there may be a deliberate element of word-play here - had to pay a double stake or "bête," whence the name of the game.

 A round game is one playable by any number of players, each for himself and without partnerships.
 Several varieties of five-trick round games are recorded from the 17th century onwards, forming a widespread but loose-knit group of European gambling and drinking games.